doc4d/4d-web-studio/docs/getting-started/overview.md

 :::

-After several months of research and development, we've decided to provide a very first preview version of 4D Web Studio.
+After several months of research and development, we've decided to release a very first preview version of 4D Web Studio.

 ![alt-text](img/web-studio-intro.png)